Updated: Jul 25, 2022

-Going back to school in 2021 can be intimidating but dont fear!
+Going back to school after a pandemic can be intimidating but dont fear!
 We’re going to get through this together.
 In March of 2020 as COVID-19 spread over the globe, countries began to “close”, communities were told to shelter in place, and many of us were thrown into homeschooling our children, whether we wanted to or not.
 Over a year later back to school will look different as kids return to campus and face to face learning.
 Amongst the typical school supplies of glue, crayons, and safety scissors we will be packing face masks and perhaps hand sanitizer along with plenty of patience.
 Check out these back to school survival tips and share some of your own!

 Shop for back to school supplies early!
 Some classroom lists may contain additional “specific items” but having crayons, color pencils, construction paper, and #2 pencils on hand gets you ahead of the game.